 Sarcoidosis is thought to be chronic in up to 30% of patients, and 10 to 20% experience permanent sequelae.
 The disease is fatal in 1 to 5% of patients, typically due to respiratory failure caused by pulmonary fibrosis, and less often due to pulmonary hemorrhage caused by aspergilloma.
 However, in Japan, infiltrative cardiomyopathy causing arrhythmias and heart failure is the most common cause of death.

 Prognosis is worse for patients with extrapulmonary sarcoidosis and for Black people.
-Remission occurs in 89% of White people and 76% of Black people with no extrathoracic disease and in 70% of White people and 46% of Black people with extrathoracic disease.
+Remission occurs in 89% of White patients and 76% of Black patients with no extrathoracic disease and in 70% of White patients and 46% of Black patients with extrathoracic disease.

 Good prognostic signs include